 Andrew Calnon '16: @etown_andrew

-Hello, all!
-My name's Andrew Calnon!
-I am a mass communications major, and I am from the small town of Elizabethville, Pa.
+Hello everyone, my name's Andrew Calnon!
+I am a Corporate Communications major, and I am from the small town of Elizabethville, Pa.
 I consider myself to be a perfectionist, with an enthusiastic and outgoing personality.
-I love being active, meeting new people, and helping in any way that I can.
-I enjoy thinking outside the box and being wildly creative, especially when it comes to producing videos.
-On campus, I volunteer with ECTV-40 and I am involved in Emotion (Dance Club) and the Sock & Buskin Theatre Club.
-And now I have a wonderful opportunity to work with the E-team where I will get the chance to share and inform people of all the amazing events Elizabethtown College has to offer through social networking sites!
-When it comes to social media: posting, tweeting, taking pictures, and checking in is what I do.
-I am constantly updating my timeline and browsing my Instagram, you could say I'm addicted!
-My goal for the future is to either become an executive news producer or a media relations coordinator for a company.
+I love being active, meeting new people and helping in any way that I can.
+On campus, I am the news director for ECTV-40, the news editor for the Etownian, a student lab assistant for the Department of Communications, a Peer Mentor, a Jaywalker (tour guide), a SWEET programmer for the Office of Student Activities and I participate in Emotion.
+I love working with the E-team, because it gives me the opportunity to share and inform people of all the amazing events Elizabethtown College has to offer through social networking sites!
+When it comes to social media: posting, tweeting, taking pictures and checking in is what I do.
+I am constantly updating my timeline and browsing my Instagram--you could say I'm addicted!
+My goal for the future is to work in the public relations field.

 Ginette Slaughter '14: @etown_ginette